 • File a found report with the Whatcom Humane Society.

-• We urge anyone that comes across an unknown animal to use caution, if you do not feel safe, please contact your local animal control or police department immediately.
+• We urge anyone that comes across an unknown animal to use caution.
+If you do not feel safe, please contact your local animal control or police department immediately.

 Thank you for helping reunite a family!

-By law we are required to hold all impounded, stray animals at our shelter for a 72 hour (3-day) or a 120 hour (5-day) holding period in order to give the owner an opportunity to find them.
-We choose to hold all stray animals for the longer 120 hour (5-day) holding period, and this period does not include their day of arrival, Tuesdays or holidays when the shelter is closed.
-At the end of the stay holding period, our staff will examine and evaluate the animal to determine whether he/she can be placed into our adoption program.
-Unfortunately, we cannot guarantee that we will be able to make him/her available for adoption as much will depend on his/her health, temperament/behavior, and availability of space in our adoption kennels.
-Even if he/she is made available for adoption, we cannot guarantee that someone will choose to adopt him/her, however there are no time-limits on the animals that are made available for adoption so long as the animals is happy, healthy, and there is space available to house them.
+If an animal remains unclaimed at the end of the stray holding period, our staff will evaluate the animal to determine whether they can be placed into our adoption program.
+Unfortunately, we cannot guarantee that we will be able to make them available for adoption as this will depend on their health, temperament/behavior, and availability of space in our adoption kennels.
+Even if they are made available for adoption, we cannot guarantee that someone will choose to adopt them.
+However, there are no time limits on the animals that are made available for adoption so long as the animal is happy, healthy, and there is space available to house them.

 The following is a list of conditions under which an animal may not be placed for adoption: